-With so much uncertainty in the world due to COVID-19, it can be hard to know if something as familiar as going to a yard sale or holding a yard sale after spring cleaning is a safe thing to do.
-If you’re a seller wondering what’s no longer safe to sell at garage sales or a buyer wondering how to yard sale safely, Yard Sale Radar has yard and garage sale safety tips for you.
+With so much uncertainty in the world due to COVID-19, it can be hard to know if something as familiar as going to a garage sale or holding a yard sale after spring cleaning is a safe thing to do.
+If you’re a seller wondering what’s not safe to sell at garage sales or a buyer wondering how to yard sale safely, Yard Sale Radar has yard and garage sale safety tips for you.

-Luckily, a big part of yard sale safety comes down to knowing what to sell and what not to sell at garage sales and yard sales.
+Luckily, a big part of yard sale safety comes down to knowing what to sell and what cannot be sold at garage sales and yard sales.
 Whether you’re a buyer or seller, there are some important safety considerations you need to think about to help keep yourself and your community safe.

 How to Yard Sale Safely: Protecting Your Property as a Seller

 Protecting your property is the first step in learning how to yard sale safely.
 That’s because the single largest risk to a seller at a yard sale is the danger of cash theft or property damage.
-When you start thinking about yard sale safety in these terms, it helps you make good decisions about what to sell and what not to sell.
+When you start thinking about yard sale safety in these terms, it helps you make good decisions about what to sell and what not to sell at your garage sale.

 At garage sales and yard sales, where theft and damage can happen in the blink of an eye, you will want to focus on prevention-based strategies that help you avoid damage or theft while still making your buyers comfortable while they shop: